 - The final step in the TIP development process is the programming of transportation projects in the TIP.
 The TIP is adopted by the RTC Board.

-Friday, June 15, 2012 Call for Projects Friday, July 27, 2012 Project Applications due to RTC July 30 - August 8, 2012 Staff evaluation of projects by selection criteria Thursday, August 9, 2012 Agency review of evaluations Friday, August 17, 2012 RTAC recommendation on prioritization August - September 2012 Prepare Draft MTIP/Public Involvement September 2 - October 2, 2012 Public Review Friday, September 21, 2012 RTAC recommends adoption of MTIP Tuesday, October 2, 2012 RTC Board adoption of MTIP
+Friday, June 14, 2013 Call for Projects Friday, July 26, 2013 Project Applications due to RTC July 29 - August 7, 2013 Staff evaluation of projects by selection criteria Thursday, August 8, 2013 Agency review of evaluations Friday, August 16, 2013 RTAC recommendation on prioritization August - September 2013 Prepare Draft MTIP/Public Involvement Tuesday, September 3, 2013 RTC Board Review Prioritization/Draft MTIP September 1 - October 1, 2013 Public Review Friday, September 20, 2013 RTAC recommends adoption of MTIP Tuesday, October 1, 2013 RTC Board adoption of MTIP

-The RTC Federal Project Summary Application is available online (89K) in Microsoft Excel format.
+The RTC Federal Project Summary Application is available online (301K) in Adobe Acrobat format.
 The Accident Analysis worksheet is available online (157K) in Microsoft Excel format.
-The Project Delay Application is available online (33K) in Microsoft Word format.
+The RTC Rural STP Application is available online (229K) in Adobe Acrobat format.

 Occasionally changes need to be made to the MTIP following its adoption.
 Federal regulations permit changes to the MTIP if the procedures for doing so are consistent with federal requirement.
 These changes will be handled as an Update, Administrative Modification, and MTIP Amendment.
 All RTC MTIP Amendment will be discussed at an RTAC meeting (3rd Friday of each month) and the public will be provided with an opportunity to comment on MTIP Amendments at the RTC Board meeting (First Tuesday of each month), consistent with the Public Participation Plan.
 The following is the procedures for amending the MTIP: